scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 [📅Follow our meetings on the Clojure Calendar Feed📅](/docs/community/events/)

-# macroexpand meetups
+# macroexpand gatherings

-Opening Clojure up to new horizons
+Building new pathways for Clojure's growth

 ## TL;DR
-We are organizing a series of online meetups/mini-conferences to help coordinate new efforts towards Clojure's expansion.
+We're launching a series of online meetups and mini-conferences to coordinate efforts for expanding Clojure's reach and adoption.

 ## Background

-In the recent couple of years, a lot of Scicloj activity has been directed inwards -- working on infrastructure, tools, and libraries, building the group, and helping each other in hundreds of small meetings, mostly invisible, through out [mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) and elsewhere.
+Over the past couple of years, Scicloj has focused inward - developing infrastructure, tools, and libraries while nurturing our community through numerous small meetings via our [mentoring program](https://scicloj.github.io/docs/community/groups/open-source-mentoring/) and other initiatives.

-While all this will continue, in 2025, we are looking outwards more than before.
-We are intentionally looking to bring Clojure to new scenes, use cases, and communities, where it has not been so present in the past.
-Quite a few of us have been putting a lot of care into crafting new [beginner-friendly tooling](https://www.youtube.com/watch?v=tDz1x2d65C0), [workshops](https://bobkonf.de/2025/howe.html) for people who are new to Clojure, many more public [meetings](https://scicloj.github.io/docs/community/events/) at the [various study groups](https://scicloj.github.io/docs/community/groups/), various [tutorials](https://scicloj.github.io/clojure-data-tutorials/), a quick-start [toolkit](https://scicloj.github.io/noj/), and a beginner-friendly [a conference](https://scicloj.github.io/docs/community/groups/scinoj-light/) dedicated to new data use cases.
+As we enter 2025, we're expanding our focus outward.
+We aim to introduce Clojure to new domains, use cases, and communities where it hasn't yet gained significant traction.
+Our community members have invested considerable effort in creating [beginner-friendly tools](https://www.youtube.com/watch?v=tDz1x2d65C0), developing [workshops](https://bobkonf.de/2025/howe.html) for Clojure newcomers, organizing public [meetings](https://scicloj.github.io/docs/community/events/) across [various study groups](https://scicloj.github.io/docs/community/groups/), crafting [tutorials](https://scicloj.github.io/clojure-data-tutorials/), building a quick-start [toolkit](https://scicloj.github.io/noj/), and launching [a conference](https://scicloj.github.io/docs/community/groups/scinoj-light/) focused on new data applications.

-While Scicloj is a group focusing on data and science, Clojure's growth in the broader sense is aligned with our interests and efforts.
-To support that process, we will need to look and reflect inwards and outwards at the same time.
+While Scicloj primarily focuses on data science, we recognize that Clojure's overall growth aligns with our mission.
+To support this expansion, we need to maintain both an internal and external perspective.

-Thus, we are beginning *macroexpand* - a series of meetups where Clojurians will discuss and initiate collaborations around Clojure growth.
+This is why we're launching *macroexpand* - a series of gatherings where Clojurians can discuss and collaborate on initiatives for Clojure's growth.

 ## Format

-Each macroexpand meetup will have a theme - a certain landscape where we wish to make Clojure more present.
-Education, research, academia, community building, and art are some examples.
-Intentionally, they ovelap.
+Each macroexpand gathering will focus on a specific theme where we aim to increase Clojure's presence.
+Themes may include education, research, academia, community building, and artistic applications, with natural overlap between areas.

-The meeting length will vary between 90 minutes to a few hours, depending on availability and participation.

-We will mix short presentations with discussions.
-Only some parts will be recorded.
-We will seek actionable conclusions whe can follow-up on.
+Gatherings will run from 90 minutes to several hours.
+They will combine short presentations with open discussions.
+Select parts will be recorded, and we'll focus on developing actionable outcomes for follow-up.

-Everything will be lightweight and easy to organize and participate in.
-We want people to conveniently join, tell the stories and seek collaboration.
+We're keeping the format lightweight and accessible to make it easy for people to join, share their experiences, and find collaborators.

 ## Participation

-To join the meetings, you can mark your availability and interests in the following poll.
-You can do it anytime.
-Based on the polls, we will continually schedule meetups.
+To join upcoming gatherings, please indicate your availability and interests in the poll below.
+You can respond at any time.

-You do not need to know much Clojure to participate.
-We do assume that you are interested in active collaboration on Clojure growth.
+You don't need to be a Clojure expert to participate - we welcome anyone interested in actively contributing to Clojure's growth.

 [poll link]

-Proposals, ideas, comments, and criticism would be welcome.
-Please reach out.
+We welcome your proposals, ideas, comments, and constructive feedback.
+Please get in touch.

-<a class="btn btn-primary btn-lg px-4 mb-2" href="/docs/community/contact/" role="button">Please reach out</a>
+<a class="btn btn-primary btn-lg px-4 mb-2" href="/docs/community/contact/" role="button">Contact Us</a>

 <img src="sci-cloj-logo-transparent.svg" alt="Scicloj logo" style="height:200px;"/>